allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 **DID controllers**

-The DID controllers can be set using the gRPC message:
+The DID controllers MAY be set using the gRPC message:

 `MsgUpdateDidDocument(did string, controllers []string, signerAccount string)`